MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-infrastructure.md

 ### Create an Azure AD

 Contoso is using the Azure AD Free edition that's included with an Azure subscription.
-Contoso admins set up an AD directory as follows:
+Contoso admins set up a directory as follows:

 1. In the [Azure portal](https://portal.azure.com), they navigate to **Create a resource** > **Identity** > **Azure Active Directory**.
 2. In **Create Directory**, they specify a name for the directory, an initial domain name, and region in which the Azure AD directory should be created.